isovector/certainty-by-construction/src/book/1-agda.lagda.md

 `def:true` into a *closed theory.* That is, we'd like to say that these are *the only* two booleans, allowing us and Agda to reason about that fact.

-To do this, we can use a `data` declaration:
+To do this, we can use a `keyword:data` declaration:

 ```agda
 module Booleans where